 Given the great importance for public health of buprenorphine, sublingual tablets are of lesser interest for abuse and recreation, as they lack the physiological effect as immediate as injections have.

-There are large-scale programs of psychosocially assisted pharmacological treatment of people dependent on opioids with buprenorphine.
+There are large-scale psychosocially assisted pharmacological treatment programs for people dependent on opioids with buprenorphine.
 To explore this approach of exempting sublingual tablets from specific control measures to increase the ease of access for medicinal purposes.

 International health organizations recommend that countries could consider exempting combination sublingual tablets with buprenorphine and naloxone from specific control measures since buprenorphine is also difficult to extract from these pills.

-At La Jolla Recovery, we want to provide a medication assisted treatment optional service including buprenorphine and suboxone to more readily attend the detox and withdrawal process of opiates such as heroin, fentanyl and other abused prescriptions.
+At La Jolla Recovery, we want to provide optional medication-assisted treatment services, including buprenorphine and suboxone, to more readily attend the detox and withdrawal process of opiates such as heroin, fentanyl, and other abused prescriptions.
 If concomitant opiates were done with alcohol or stimulants like cocaine, we would be providing a program specific to its detoxification with clinical supervision.
-If mental health disorders are also needing attention, we do provide dual diagnosis therapy.
-We believe by attending the mind with evidence based research wee are able to prolong sobriety and provide support in transitioning.
-At La Jolla Recovery buprenorphine rehab, we believe that a systems approach involving family is more effective that just treating the individual.
-Learn more about our family program to support medication assisted management.
-Other medication assisted treatment optional treatments include Vivitrol as well as other more modern approaches as opposed to detoxing from methadone.
+If mental health disorders also need attention, we provide dual-diagnosis therapy.
+We believe by attending the mind with evidence-based research, we can prolong sobriety and provide support in transitioning.
+At La Jolla Recovery buprenorphine rehab, we believe that a family system approach is more effective than treating the individual.
+Learn more about our family program to support medication-assisted management.
+Other medication-assisted treatment optional treatments include Vivitrol and different, more modern approaches instead of detoxing from methadone.